Can You Put Sunscreen on a New Tattoo?

 Sunburns can prolong the healing process, so be prepared to keep up your aftercare instructions for longer than initially anticipated.

-The bottom line of this is that sunscreen can be very, very bad for NEW & HEALING tattoos.
+The bottom line of this is that sunscreen is not good for NEW & HEALING tattoos.

 Avoid.
 0/10 would recommend.